-Also, regarding the number of speakers, Spanish stands as the second most-spoken language in the world, following Chinese; the second language in international communication and business transactions, after English; and the third most used language on Internet. ¡Les va a tocar ponerse las pilas a estudiar!
+Also, regarding the number of speakers, Spanish stands as the second most-spoken language in the world, following Chinese; the second language in international communication and business transactions, after English; and the third most used language on the Internet. ¡Les va a tocar ponerse las pilas a estudiar!

 iPromise trainers focus on Cultural recognition and acquisition of the tongue as well as the preparation in linguistics for its better comprehension.
 We follow the Common European Framework of Reference for Languages (CEFRL) in its six categories of knowledge (A1, A2, B1, B2, C1, C2) so you can start at the Breakthrough level and walk up the ladder to Master, accordingly to your likes, expectations, and necessities.
 From passionately learning to prepare for the DELE official exams, we accompany you on this journey so that you quickly pick up conversational language that will help you deal with everyday situations and put that extra skill on your CV.

 COMMON EUROPEAN FRAMEWORK OF REFERENCE FOR LANGUAGES (CEFRL)